UppASD/UppASD-manual/content/input-keywords-clusters.rst

 --------------------------------------------------
 Input file parameters for cluster embedding
 --------------------------------------------------

-.. warning:: The original tabular grid has been replaced with a definition-style keyword list to avoid fragile grid-table parsing errors.
-See the keywords below for parameter descriptions.

 do_cluster
    Enable cluster embedding functionality (Y=yes, N=no).
 When enabled, the code reads separate cluster data files and maps cluster atoms to the host system.
 Default: **N**.